Supporting The Project

 How much do we need?

 The Public Domain Review is a relatively inexpensive project to run.
-We have worked out that a very base minimum of $30,000 a year is needed to keep things ticking over in a healthy manner.
-At the moment we are only bringing in around half of this (with the Editor, sadly, on the equivalent of about $7/hour).
-We are aiming to get up to this base minimum as quickly as we can and, if possible, rise past this to reach an ideal of $50,000 a year.
+We are currently getting in around $30,000 a year, which is *just* enough to keep things ticking over in a semi-healthy manner.
+We are so happy to get to this stage, but we want to do more.
+Our target is to reach $60,000 a year.
 Such an amount would enable all kinds of wonderful things to happen, including being able to create a community of paid contributors.